YoshikiTakashima/GradeRegular/README.md

 # GradeRegular
 ## Summary
 Converts images to JFLAP files (.jff) or Verilog.
-Formal Verification of output is still incomplete.
-Use JFLAP for equivalence checking.
+Formal Verification of output is still incomplete; use JFLAP for equivalence checking.
 *NOTE: detction accuracy is not super great.
 Any help will be appriciated.

 ## Setup Procedures